mahshad/nodejs-recommenderir/README.md

 <a name="Documents"></a>
 ## Documents

-For more information about methods and usage, please visit [Wiki](https://github.com/mahshad/nodejs-recommenderir/wiki) page
+For more information about methods and usage, please visit [Wiki](https://github.com/mahshad/nodejs-recommenderir/wiki) page.

 <a name="Methods"></a>
-### Methods
+## Methods

  * ingest
  * ingestComment